tempgitab/datasciencecoursera/GettingCleaningDataProject/codebook.md

 the original dataset file.

 In the tidy dataset only some of these feature have been retained.
 In particular all that do not have `mean` and `std` in the name have been filtered out.
 To these, other 2 features have been added:
-`activityLabel`  is a string/character variable that indicate the activity performed at the time sensor data was collected and can assume the following values:
+**activityLabel**  is a `string/character` variable
+It indicates the activity performed at the time sensor data was collected and can assume the following values:
     `WALKING`,`WALKING_UPSTAIRS`,`WALKING_DOWNSTAIRS`,`SITTING`,`STANDING`,`LAYING`

+**subjectId** is an `integer`
-`subjectId` is an integer indicating the participant ID
+It indicates the participant number ID

+all other features are `floating numbers`

 For a description of the features already presents in the original dataset please refer directly to the original features_info.txt
 Only names have been changed with the following rules